web-mojo/ReelGuard-Releases/README.md

 - **Allow wiping/fake formatting when backup check fails** (off by default)
   - When off, ReelGuard will block destructive operations if the backup verification fails.
-  - When on, you can override missing-file warnings and proceed anyway.
+  - When on, you can override missing-file warnings and proceed with the wipe or fake-format operation anyway.
-  - Use this sparingly and only when you are certain the card is safe to reuse.
+  - Use this options with care and only when you are certain the card is safe to reuse des

 - **After successful backup check**
   Choose the default destructive action button: